-Jason Scott (Dacre Montgomery; Red Ranger) is a star high-school athlete but, after a few bad decisions, he ruins his chance at a football scholarship and must go to weekend school for the rest of the year.
-While there, he meets Billy (RJ Cyler; Blue Ranger) and Kimberly (Naomi Scott; Pink Ranger).
-After school, Jason and Billy explore a nearby mining facility and are soon joined by Kimberly, Zack (Ludi Lin; Black Ranger) and Trini (Becky G.; Yellow Ranger).
-The five teens then stumble upon mysterious colored stones that give them strange abilities and lead them to an ancient spaceship buried deep beneath the Earth's surface which holds the answers to what is happening to them and why.
-Here, they learn of Rita Repulsa (Elizabeth Banks), an extremely powerful alien that threatens the entire planet.
+Jason Scott (Dacre Montgomery)—who would go on to become the Red Ranger—is a star high-school athlete but, after a few bad decisions, he ruins his chance at a football scholarship and must go to weekend school for the rest of the year.
+While there, he meets Billy (RJ Cyler)—the Blue Ranger—and Kimberly (Naomi Scott)—the Pink Ranger.
+After school, Jason and Billy explore a nearby mining facility and are soon joined by Kimberly, Zack (Ludi Lin) and Trini (Becky G.)—the Black Ranger and Yellow Ranger, respectively.
+The five teens then stumble upon mysterious colored stones that give them strange abilities and lead them to an ancient spaceship buried deep beneath the Earth's surface.

 The Pros & Cons